oliviabharvey/hackathon/README.md

 Congrats!
 Now your VS Code IDE is remotely linked to your pi.
 You can launch a terminal from there, or you can access the project repo and start coding!
 You will eventually also be able to launch your scripts and troubleshoot code as well.

 ### **Install Anaconda**
-* Open your SSH window (ideally from VScode Terminal) and enter `wget http://repo.continuum.io/miniconda/Miniconda3-latest-Linux-armv7l.sh`
+* Open your SSH window (ideally from VScode Terminal) and enter `wget http://repo.continuum.io/miniconda/Miniconda3-latest-Linux-armv7l.sh` to download Miniconda to your Pi.
   - For Windows, if you can connect to the Pi at this moment, but the `apt-get` commands are timing out, your netsh set up needs to be modified.
   - Open an admin command prompt/Powershell and enter `netsh wlan show drivers`.
 Make sure "Hosted network supported" says "Yes".
 If it's "No", you cannot share the Internet conection over Ethernet.
   - Enter `netsh wlan set hostednetwork mode=allow ssid="YOUR WIFI SSID" key="YOUR WIFI PASSWORD"`.
 Note that the `"` will be required if you have spaces in your WiFi SSID or password strings.